 For this tutorial, you should register all the files in the directory.
 For that, click the () button to move all the files to Objects to be registered box.

-Because the data will be registered in an organization-wide data catalog, it is a recommened approach to add some metadata which you can later use to quickly locate the data.
+Because the data will be registered in an organization-wide data catalog, it is a recommended approach to add some metadata that you can later use to quickly locate the data.
 For example, you can add an e-mail address for the data owner (for example, one who is uploading the data) or add a tag to identify the data.
-The screen capture below shows a tag that we add to the data.
+The screen capture below shows a tag that you add to the data.